 Process states

 One property of processes is the state they’re in.
-These can be represented as a DFA within a state diagram.2 These states help the operating system juggle multiple different “running” processes.
+These can be represented as a DFA within a state diagram.2 These states help the OS juggle multiple different “running” processes.

 - Running — the process is currently executing instructions.